 Doctors also call catastrophizing “magnifying” because a person makes a situation seem much worse than it is.

-Research suggests that catastrophizing can worsen both physical and mental health outcomes.
+Catastrophizing may worsen both physical and mental health outcomes.
 For example, people with chronic pain who catastrophize may experience more severe pain.

-Read more to learn about what catastrophizing is, its causes, management strategies, and more.
+This article will explain what catastrophizing is, its causes, management strategies, and more.